weijiehiew/EGL314/README.md

 ## Our Feature

 # ★Story Telling Show★
-Our feature is about a captivating story of a couple's journey together and taking the viewers with them through their ups and downs during their relationship.
+Our feature is about a captivating story of a couple's journey together and taking the viewers with them through their ups and downs during the relationship.

 <br>